-During a marriage, the two parties experience a certain quality of life that may not be able to be replicated after the divorce.
-If one spouse is the sole provider, while the other stayed home to take care of the home and family, the homemaker may find it difficult to provide for themselves after the divorce.
+During a marriage, the two parties experience a certain quality of life that may be difficult to replicate after the divorce.
+If one spouse is the sole financial provider, while the other stayed home to take care of the home and family, the homemaker may find it difficult to self-provide after the divorce.
 This is where spousal support comes in.

 Spousal support, also known as alimony, is payment one spouse receives from another to maintain a standard of living enjoyed during the marriage.
 The general understanding is that divorce should not impoverish any one party.
-That is why one party may be required to provide either a large lump sum, or continual payments to help maintain their ex’s well-being.
+That is why one party may be required to provide either a lump sum or continual payments to help maintain the other party’s standard of living or well-being.

-Many factors go into determining who pays spousal support.
+Many factors must be considered to determine who pays spousal support.
 The court will closely examine each spouse’s income and earning capacity.
-They will also look at the duties of each party during the marriage.
+The court will also look at each party’s duties during the marriage.

-Generally, it is better if the divorcing parties can amicably agree upon spousal support, however that is rarely the case.
+Generally, it is better if the divorcing parties can amicably agree upon spousal support, but often that does not happen.
 Such matters can quickly become fraught with tension and resentment.
-A qualified divorce attorney or family law specialisit can help you navigate such a process.
+An experienced family law attorney at Westover Law Group can help you navigate these matters in a way that helps to protect your best interests.